openstack/ironic-specs/specs/liberty/irmc-virtualmedia-deploy-driver.rst

 image and the boot ISO image is on an NFS or CIFS server, while the location where iLO deploy driver creates is on Swift Object Storage Service.
-And the location where iRMC mounts the three images is from an NFS or CIFS server, while the location where iLO mounts is from the http temp-url generated for the Swift object Service.
+The location where iRMC mounts the three images is from an NFS or CIFS server, while the location where iLO mounts is from the http temp-url generated for the Swift object Service.
 The other parts are common.